sriram010689/geox-young-academy/day-1.md

 [git]: #git

 You can install Git as stated by [Github][install-git].

-Here are some tutorials you may enjoy:
+Here are some tutorials you may enjoy after you installed Git:

 - [Try Git][try-git]
 - [Git Guide][git-guide]